This is a story and its a part of one of our upcoming training programs on Managerial effectiveness.

 I was so happy and immediately asked.
 “Well, one unresolved query is constantly haunting me.
 I am finding almost no link between the words Management what I read in M.B.A and what I am actually practicing or I see my some of my peers & seniors, who are premium institute pass out, are practicing.
 Also, I have seen lots of instances where people who don’t have an M.B.A degree but they hire Top Level M.B.A in their company.
 In that case, why they don’t do M.B.A themselves?”
 At a go, I asked such a long question.
 I was very clear about what I wanted to know.

 “What?”
 I was surprised.
 What is he saying?
-Suddenly everything and every meaning in my life has changed.
+Suddenly everything and every meaning in my life have changed.

 My education loan seemed meaningless.